al-ptk/fashion-store/README.md

 - [How to setup an interesting directory structure](https://dev.to/alptk/folder-structure-of-a-react-project-2k6c)
 - [styled-components concepts: Interpolation, GlobalStyle, ThemeProvider](#)
 - Some git\github workflow practice, with pull requests, review of code and merges.
 I'm not 100% good at it, but I am getting there!
+- I don't really like how I structured the multi-lingual system.
+I must try something different in the next project!

 ## Local setup